-The Fund classifies its financial assets except for those carried at amortized cost, at fair value as level 2 for investments in mutual funds.
+Fund classifies all of its financial assets except for those carried at amortized cost, at fair value as level 2.

 The Fund financial assets are measured at fair value at the end of each reporting period.
 The following table gives information about how the fair values of these financial assets are determined: